ayonli/ngrpc/README.md

         means the underlying services are served by another program.
 As we can see from the above example, the `user-server` sets this property to `false`, because it's served in a [`golang` program](./main.go).
-If we take a look at the [services.UserService](./services/UserService.d.ts), we will just see a very simple TypeScript declaration file.
+If we take a look at the [services.UserService](./services/UserService.ts), we will just see a very simple TypeScript file that contains an abstract class.
     - `services` The services served by this app. if we take a look at the [services.ExampleService](./services/ExampleService.ts) and the [services.PostService](./services/PostService.ts), we will see that they're very simple